growr-xyz/growr-documentation/flows/E-Liquidity-2-Pond-Funding.md

 # Pond funding
 The Growr protocol enables institutional investors to fund lending pools and ponds according to their risk/reward appetite.
 The protocol allows both funding model - custodial and non-custodial.
 ## Off-chain Custodian Model
 The model with a Custodian has lower technology learning curve and protect the user funds from malicious actors.
-In this scenario, no matter whether the Lender uses with own funds or applies to Liquidity Providers for funds, all transactions occur off-chain.
+In this scenario, no matter whether the Lender uses own funds or applies to Liquidity Providers for funds, all transactions occur off-chain.
 ## On-chain Model
 A pond can be funded in 2 ways – directly (independently) or by applying for funds from a global pool (with or without local self-participation).
 The sections below presents those 2 scenarios.
 ### Direct pond funding